by Rebecca Fairley Raney

 1. The American Association for the Advancement of Science

-In 2013, I am spending most of my time writing profiles of AAAS fellows, who are some of the game-changing scientists of our time.
+Since 2012, I have been spending most of my time writing profiles of AAAS fellows, who are some of the game-changing scientists of our time.

 David Gardiner fills the room as he talks about a career in the rough-and-tumble outskirts of developmental biology.
 He twists in an office chair and flings his arms for emphasis.
 It's a good thing the desk is clear, or he would sweep it clean in no time.